 The VHF omnidirectional range (VOR) is a ground-based, short-distance navigation aid (NAVAID) which provides continuous compass heading to or from a station.
-It helps pilots located the airport and fly instrument approaches on runway 04, 12 and 30.
+It helps pilots located the airport and fly instrument approaches on Runways 04, 12, and 30.